uwescience/hsistem-cloud101/_episodes/02_framework.md

 ### cloud101 is *open*

+If cloud computing was VMs and storage we would not be teaching this course.

 ![red queen](/cloud101_intro/fig/redqueen.png)

 The course can accommodate only a limited number of participants.
 We are committed to